 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a

-Tolerance of those with different values and beliefs
+Mutual Respect and Tolerance of different faiths and beliefs

 Intent: What does ‘Mutual Respect and tolerance of different faiths and beliefs’ mean to us at Dane Bank?

 Mutual respect and tolerance of different faiths and beliefs is defined as having an understanding that people do not all share the same beliefs and values and that respecting the values, ideas and beliefs of others, whilst not imposing our own onto them, is vital.
 At Dane Bank, mutual respect and tolerance is essential to forming healthy relationships and we therefore ensure that promoting this is at the heart of everything we do.
 Mutual respect and tolerance is referenced daily through our school’s core values.
 We recognise that in order to create a respectful and tolerant culture around school, teachers have the duty to model positive, respectful relationships, behaviour, and communication to ensure that children reflect the same.
 We promote mutual respect and tolerance throughout school to teach our pupils that: Diversity is something to be celebrated and embraced; We should respect an individual’s difference which may be linked to their race, culture, gender, sexual orientation, religion, ethnicity, disability, health, values and family structure or background; It is important to tackle stereotyping, labelling, prejudice, and discriminatory behaviours; Safe, positive, and healthy relationships are created where mutual respect and tolerance is reflected.